-(a) bis Keep the Chief Inspector and Sponsoring State or States notified of proposed ship schedules including support and supply vessels, and when feasible, inform the Chief Inspector before any ship commences its voyage to a Contractor’s Contract Area to facilitate the conveyance of Inspectors and representatives of Sponsoring States, where appropriate and to keep the Chief Inspector informed if there is a change to proposed ship schedules due to operational, logistical or unforeseen circumstances;
+(a) bis [facilitate the conveyance of Inspectors and any individuals who have requested to participate in the inspection in accordance with regulation 96bis, paragraph 2bis, ]Keep the Chief Inspector and Sponsoring State or States notified of proposed ship [and aircraft] schedules including support and supply vessels, and when feasible, inform the Chief Inspector before any ship commences its voyage to a Contractor’s Contract Area to facilitate the conveyance of Inspectors and representatives of Sponsoring States, where appropriate and to keep the Chief Inspector informed if there is a change to proposed ship schedules due to operational, logistical or unforeseen circumstances;

-(a) ter within 7 Days of the Chief Inspector informing the Contractor that the Inspector(s) would like to conduct an [announced] inspection of a Contractor’s ship or Installation, the Contractor shall inform the Chief Inspector of the next date a ship will commence its voyage to the Contractor’s Contract Area;.
+(a) ter within 7 Days of the Chief Inspector informing the Contractor that the Inspector(s) would like to conduct an [announced]/[scheduled] inspection of a Contractor’s ship or Installation, the Contractor shall inform the Chief Inspector of the next date a ship will commence its voyage to the Contractor’s Contract Area;

 (b) cooperate with and assist in the inspection of any ships or Installations or equipment used to carry out Exploitation activities and activities related to such activities in the Area conducted pursuant to this regulation and comply with the requests of an Inspector;

-(b) bis provide reasonable facilities, financed by the Contractor, including, food and [suitable and secure] accommodation, to Inspectors;
+(b) bis provide reasonable facilities, financed by the Contractor, including, [logistics for Inspectors necessary for their duties,] [where appropriate, ship voyage,] food and [suitable and secure] accommodation, to Inspectors [in compliance with the rules defined by the Code of Conduct defined by regulation 96, paragraph 3];

-(c) provide access [at all reasonable times] to all relevant areas, items and personnel [engaged in activities relating to Exploitation activities in the Area, and to relevant areas, items and personnel on ships and Installations engaged in Exploitation activities in the Area; or on ships and Installations engaged in carry out Exploitation activities related to such Exploitation activities in the Area at all reasonable times;
+[(c) provide access [at all reasonable times] to all relevant areas, items, and personnel [engaged in activities relating to Exploitation activities in the Area, and to relevant areas, items and personnel on ships and Installations engaged in Exploitation activities in the Area; [or on ships and Installations engaged in carry out Exploitation activities related to such Exploitation activities in the Area at all reasonable times;]]

+[(c)Alt. provide access [at all reasonable times] to all relevant areas, documents, items, and personnel, or digital information, as referred to in paragraph 3.]

-(d) provide access to relevant monitoring and surveillance systems and equipment, books, documents, papers and records regardless of where they may be located to determine compliance with terms and conditions of an Exploitation Contract and these Regulations;
+[(d) provide access to relevant monitoring and surveillance systems and equipment, books, documents, papers and records [regardless of where they may be located] to determine compliance with terms and conditions of an Exploitation Contract and these Regulations;]

 (e) answer fully and truthfully any questions put to them;

-(f) accept the deployment of remote real-time monitoring and surveillance equipment in a uniform manner and as required by the Council, the Compliance Committee, or the Chief Inspector;
+(f) accept the deployment of remote real-time monitoring and surveillance equipment and as required by the Council, the Compliance Committee, or the Chief Inspector;

 (f) bis facilitate the activities of Inspectors to observe the Contractor’s monitoring operations; and

-(g) Not obstruct, intimidate or interfere with Inspectors in the performance of their duties, or representatives of Sponsoring States, State, or other party concerned who accompany these Inspectors.]
-Contractors shall also establish and communicate internal procedures to ensure that all personnel are aware of any comply with inspection requirements.
+(g) [to facilitate the conveyance of Inspectors and any individuals who have requested to participate in the inspection in accordance with regulation 96bis, paragraph 2bis, ] Not obstruct, intimidate or interfere with Inspectors in the performance of their duties, or representatives of Sponsoring States, State, or other party concerned who accompany these Inspectors.]
+[Contractors shall also establish and communicate internal procedures to ensure that all personnel are aware of and comply with inspection requirements.]